-We set off on this trail around 8am right after getting off the plane.
-We had 2 water bottles but I was so thirsty and tired by the time I got to Oia.
+I set off on this trail around 8am right after getting off the plane.
+I was so thirsty and tired by the time I got to Oia.
 While the views are beautiful, it’s hard to enjoy when the sun is beating down on you!
 There are some shades available in the towns.
 But between the towns, there is nothing to shield you from the elements!
 The path is also not paved the whole way so you will be walking on dirty, rocks just like a real hiking trail.

 3) Not Spending Enough Time in Fira and Oia

 On another note, I wish I spent more time in Fira and Oia!
-Since our hotel was right in the middle of Fira, I figured it would be really easy to stroll through the village at any time.
-But we totally ran out of time and I regret not being able to see all the small alleyways of Fira!
-We rented a car and spent lots of time exploring other villages like Emporio, Megalochori, and Akrotiri.
-In retrospect, I should have left exploring the authentic greek villages for the other islands!
+Since my hotel was right in the middle of Fira, I figured it would be really easy to stroll through the village at any time.
+But I totally ran out of time and I regret not being able to see all the small alleyways of Fira!
+I rented a car and spent lots of time exploring other villages like Emporio, Megalochori, and Akrotiri.
+In retrospect, I should have left exploring the authentic Greek villages for the other islands!
 If you only have 2-3 days in Santorini, I’d recommend to just tough out the crowds in Fira and Oia and enjoy the unique scenery.
-There are also a lot of hidden alleyways that won’t have tour groups but we didn’t get a chance to walk through it!
+There are also a lot of hidden alleyways that won’t have tour groups but I didn’t get a chance to walk through it!